-On small installations (installations with fewer than 1000 submitted changelists), the 2001.1 server automatically upgrades the underlying database for versions 98.2 and up.
+On small installations (installations with fewer than 1000 submitted changelists), installing a 2001.1 (or more recent) server automatically upgrades the underlying database from versions 98.2 and up.

 On larger installations, you will have to upgrade the database manually.
 Although the new database will likely be smaller than the pre-2001.1 database, the upgrade process can be disk space-intensive.
 You will need approximately three times the size of the existing database to store the temporary files required by the upgrade.